 During the part of the song when everyone yells, EEH-EYE-EEH-EYE-OH, have your child replace the letters with the name of an animal, even if it’s not the exact same amount of syllables.
 For example: kit-ty-kit-ty-cat or goat-y-goat-y-goat.

-This gets your little one working on syllable segmentation without even knowing it.
-They’ll be cracking themselves up while still developing their skills — and a love for learning!
+This gets your child working on syllable segmentation without even knowing it.
+They’ll be cracking themselves up while still developing their skills—and a love for learning!

 The Wrong Words